|About the course

 These projects and facilities give Sheffield a critical mass of chemical physics expertise.
 Many provide the background to the topics you'll study on your course and you'll be taught by lecturers and professors working at the forefront of these areas.
 Roughly half of the course content is taught by the Department of Physics and Astronomy, and half is taught here in Chemistry.
 You'll have practical laboratory classes and tutorials in both departments.
 The chemistry and physics content of your course is integrated so that you can study chemical physics as a discipline in its own right.

 At the start of your first year, you will be given a laboratory resource pack, including a lab coat, safety glasses and safety gloves, so you can start practical work right away in both departments.
 There are also maths classes, designed specifically for physics students.
 You'll do more practical work as the course progresses and by third year, you'll be able to handle sensitive chemicals, program in several languages, and conduct experiments over multiple days.
-At the same time, our focused careers module will help equip you for whatever you choose to do after your degree.

 The fourth year has more freedom to specialise, with a range of advanced lecture modules in physics and chemistry to choose from, covering topics including nuclear physics and relativity, soft condensed matter and quantum mechanics, photochemistry, and astrophysics.
 The fourth year also has the most practical work: you'll run an even bigger chemical physics research project, working with professional scientists in Sheffield's world-class chemistry and physics research groups.
 This can lead to your work being published in respected scientific journals before you've even graduated.
 You choose which project you want to do.
 Projects are often co-supervised by researchers from both Physics and Astronomy, and Chemistry.